andre-albuquerque/Energy-demand-Forecasting/README.md

 * Prophet by Facebook. <p>

-  You can acess instructions for install and usage in the official [page]('https://facebook.github.io/prophet/').
+  You can access instructions for install and usage in the official [page]('https://facebook.github.io/prophet/').